ICanBoogie/CLDR/MIGRATION.md

 - Added the optional parameter `data_path` to `Repository::fetch()`, it can be used by the function to burrow in the data to fetch a target.

+- `CurrencyCollection::$codes` returns the list of defined currency codes.

 ### Backward Incompatible Changes

 - `PathMapper` was replaced by `GitHub\UrlResolver`.